PrusaOwners/prusaowners/Klipper.md

 Filament Sensors
 ----------------

 The MK3 and MK3S both have a filament sensor, but they each use a different type of sensor.
 In order to use them with Klipper you'll need to update your printer.cfg with the appropriate section below, then add/update the common sections to your printer.cfg.
 Look in the example-extra.cfg for more details.
-You must use Klipper's RESUME command and not OctoPrint's once a runout has been detected and filment has loaded.
+You must use Klipper's RESUME command and not OctoPrint's once a runout has been detected and filament has loaded.

 ### MK3 Filament Sensor (pat9125)